As Supreme Court weakens Clean Water Act, what does it mean for WA?

 The decision will lower the bar for states including Idaho and Alaska that rely on the Clean Water Act standards to protect wetlands, potentially opening the door to mining companies, real estate developers and others who have been pushing to weaken the regulations for years.

-Even in states with their own wetland protections, they lack jurisdiction to regulate waters within the boundaries of “Indian Country.”
+Even in states with their own wetland protections, they lack jurisdiction to regulate waters within the boundaries of tribal lands.
 These waters are instead under federal jurisdiction.
 Some tribes, like states, have their own regulations that will also remain unaffected by the federal ruling.
 However, if tribes lack the resources to enforce tribal permitting requirements, the waters will be unprotected.

 Earthjustice filed an amicus brief in the case on behalf of 18 tribes, including the Swinomish Indian Tribal Community, Quinault Indian Nation and Puyallup Tribe.
 Some Washington tribes are concerned about the effects the ruling might have on salmon and trout listed under the Endangered Species Act.